Inclusive Education

 Dual Enrolment

-A dual enrolment occurs through a negotiation between a student's legal guardian, the proposed Brisbane Catholic Education school and a specialist education provider.
+A dual enrolment occurs through a negotiation between a student's legal guardian, the proposed Brisbane Catholic Education school and another education provider such as a state Special school or Autism Queensland..
 A dual enrolment may occur when a parent requests enrolment in a Brisbane Catholic Education school and concurrently in another setting.
-This usually occurs when a student is on a pathway to a full time primary or secondary school enrolment, but currently requires significant support with learning from a specialist education setting.
-During the Enrolment Application and Support Process (EASP) for an enrolling student the option of a dual placement may be investigated.
-Parents and the school team discuss and document the purpose, management and review process of a proposed dual environment.
+This usually occurs when a student is on a pathway to a full-time primary or secondary school enrolment in a BCE school, but currently requires significant support from another education setting.
+During the Enrolment Application and Support Process (EASP) for an enrolling student, the option of a dual placement may be investigated.
+Parents and the school team discuss and document the purpose, management and review process of a proposed dual enrolment. .

 Nationally Consistent Collection of Data (NCCD):

-The Nationally Consistent Collection of Data on School Students with Disability (the national data collection) is an annual collection that counts the number of school students receiving an adjustment due to disability and the level of reasonable adjustment they are receiving.
+The Nationally Consistent Collection of Data on School Students with Disability is an annual census process conducted by the Australian government that counts the number of school students receiving an adjustment due to disability and the level of reasonable adjustment they are being provided.

 For further information regarding the NCCD visit the NCCD website or the NCCD Fact Sheet for Parents.